AKROGIS/Observer/Observer/Protocols/Protocol Description.md

   protocol’s FGDB to match the picklist values.
 Currently, picklists are not created in the FGDB if the data is stored as text (I hope to remove this restriction the future).

-  * Default/Initial Value – If a default value is specified, then the form will be prepopulated with that item selected from the picklist.
+  * Default/Initial Value – If a default value is specified, then the form will be pre-populated with that item selected from the picklist.
   The appropriate value will be recorded in the database without additional action from the user.
 If no default value is specified, then that item in the form will be blank.
 The database will record a null (empty) value if the data type is text, or -1 if the data type is integer.
   Once a value is selected, it is not possible to clear the selection, and you must pick one of the items in the picklist.